Compare 0% purchase credit cards

 4 common mistakes to avoid

 Want to get the most out of a 0% interest period?
-Here are four things to avoid:
+Here are 4 things to avoid:

 2. Only making the minimum repayment.
 You’ll be required to make minimum repayments, usually 2% or 3% of the total balance, each statement period.
 However, if you only match the minimum amount each month, you’ll be unable to repay your entire balance before the 0% offer finishes.
-If you make more than the minimum repayment, you’ll have a much better chance of repaying your balance before the standard rate applies and you start paying a higher interest rate.
-If you’re unable to repay your balance before the 0% purchase offer ends, a balance transfer might be the next step.
+If you make more than the minimum repayment, you’ll have a much better chance of repaying your balance before the standard rate applies.
+If you’re unable to repay your balance before the 0% purchase offer ends, a balance transfer card might be the next step.

 3. Ineligible transactions.
 The 0% offer only applies to eligible purchases.
 If you use your card for balance transfers, cash advances or other cash-equivalent transactions, they’ll usually be charged at the standard rate unless a separate promotional offer applies.

 4. Not taking advantage of the entire offer period.
 The 0% offer is available as soon as your card is approved, not from when you make your first purchase.
-So if your card offers a 0% offer for six months but you don’t make a purchase or any repayments for the first month, you’ll only have five more months to make repayments without incurring interest.
+So if your card offers 0% for 6 months but you don’t make a purchase or any repayments for the first month, you’ll only have 5 more months to make repayments without incurring interest.
 If you have a big purchase in mind, make it as soon as possible and start making repayments immediately to get maximum value out of the offer length.

-The introductory 0% interest periods offered in these cards can be a great way to save money on planned purchases and big-ticket items that you need to buy.
-When you’re comparing these cards, pay attention to how long the promotional period lasts, what interest rate applies at the end of the promotional period and other features and fees so that you can find one that suits your needs.
+The introductory 0% interest periods offered by these cards can be a great way to save money on planned purchases and big-ticket items that you need to buy.
+When you’re comparing these cards, pay attention to how long the promotional period lasts, what interest rate applies at the end of the promotional period, and what other features and fees the card has, so you can find one that best suits your needs.

 Frequently asked questions from our users